 However, the pain of not being true to myself around living my highest calling got so bad that it felt like my soul was dying.
 It became clear to me that when I wasn’t being true to myself by following my soul’s calling, the internal pain would get so bad that I would try to numb my pain by getting back into old unhealthy eating patterns, or other numbing activities like watching mindless TV, surfing the internet, or scrolling through Facebook.
 It felt like a little part of me was dying every time I wasn’t being true to my calling.

-Finally the day came when the pain got so bad that I was willing to take whatever steps I needed to take to invest in me by investing in the support I needed to make it happen.
-I realized that I would rather invest my money on developing my ability to be true to myself and going for my dreams, vs. staying safe and secure in a life without the meaning and purpose that I knew I needed.
+Finally the day came when the pain got so bad that I was willing to take whatever steps I needed to take to invest in me by hiring a coach to support me to make it happen.
+I realized that I would rather invest my money on getting coaching support to develop my ability to be true to myself and going for my dreams, vs. staying safe and secure in a life without the meaning and purpose that I knew I needed.

 Also, I couldn’t even imagine how awful it would feel to be on my deathbed, knowing that I would die without being true to myself and with leaving my music still in me.

-Therefore, I finally took the leap and I invested in living my highest calling by investing in hiring the support I needed.
-It has taken several years, and a willingness to let go of my old approach of needing to know the “what”, the “how”, or “will it make money” in advance, and truly getting ok with “not knowing” and leaping anyway.
+Therefore, I finally took the leap and I invested in living my highest calling by hiring the coaching support I needed.
+I realized that I needed to be willing to let go of my old approach of needing to know the “what”, the “how”, or “will it make money” in advance, and instead needed to be ok with “not knowing” and leaping into hiring the coaching support first and then trusting the process..

-However, it has all been SO worth it, since I am now totally clear, on track and can finally say that I am living my highest calling!
+I am so grateful I took the leap in hiring a coach BEFORE I knew what my exact calling was!
+It has been SO worth it, since I am now totally clear, on track and can finally say that I am living my highest calling!

 I am 100% authentic in my work, my relationships and in every area of my life.
 It truly is the best feeling in the world knowing that I can make the difference I know I am meant to make in the world, while having a total blast doing it!

-If I hadn’t taken this leap to get the support I needed, I would have ended up settling by staying in my old business or gotten into another business or project that was safe, but that had nothing to do with my calling.
+If I hadn’t taken this leap to get the support I needed through hiring a coach, I would have ended up settling by staying in my old business or gotten into another business or project that was safe, but that had nothing to do with my calling.

 Before working with a coach, I didn’t have access to dreaming this level of a dream for myself!
 On my own, I would have either given up, or would have sold myself short to the security of a safe, secure income!

-Through the process I got clear that I wanted to launch a transformational talk show since there is nothing I love more than being in the conversation of transformation.
+Through the process of working with my coach, I got clear that I wanted to launch a transformational talk show since there is nothing I love more than being in the conversation of transformation.

 I also got clear that I wanted to start working with just a few individual coaching clients again.
 But not just any client, but a very specific type of client.
 I discovered that my perfect clients are women who are in a similar place I was in before manifesting living my highest calling.